WilliamBolton/williambolton.github.io/content/authors/admin/_index.md

   # Link to a PDF of your resume/CV.
   # To use: copy your resume to `static/uploads/resume.pdf`, enable `ai` icons in `params.yaml`,
   # and uncomment the lines below.
-  - icon: cv
+  #- icon: cv
-    icon_pack: ai
-    link: uploads/William_Bolton_CV_May_2024.pdf
+  #  link: uploads/William_Bolton_CV_May_2024.pdf
+  #  icon_pack: ai

 # Highlight the author in author lists? (true/false)
 highlight_name: true
 ---

+Hi, my name is Will!

-Will is a PhD researcher in AI for healthcare at Imperial College London.
-His work focuses on machine learning based clinical decision support for antimicrobial optimisation.
-To date he has published 5 first authored publications in leading medical journals and AI conferences and conducted an internship at GSK.ai on the reliability of LLM’s in the biomedical domain.
-Beyond research he is highly interested in startups and how new innovative technology can create solutions to real world problems.
-He is currently part of EWOR as a Pre-Idea Fellow and ConceptionX as a venture scientist to explore entrepreneurship opportunities post his PhD.
+I am interested in all things artificial intelligence (AI) and healthcare, and recently completed my PhD at Imperial College London.
+My PhD focused on researching AI-driven clinical decision support for antibiotic optimisation and resulted in the development of a web app that is currently being clinically evaluated.
+To date, I have published 5 first-authored publications in leading medical journals and AI conference workshops, including Nature Communications, AAAI and ICLR.
+During my PhD, I conducted an internship at GSK.ai on the reliability of LLM’s in the biomedical domain, and previously completed my Master’s in Bioscience Enterprise at the University of Cambridge.

+I care about impact and am highly interested in entrepreneurship and how startups with new innovative technology can create solutions to real-world problems.
+I am currently working on several projects and exploring opportunities post my PhD.

+In my spare time, I like all things sports and am shortly undertaking my first marathon.

+Feel free to get in contact!

 {style="text-align: justify;"}